oci-landing-zones/terraform-oci-modules-observability/events/README.md

 - **destination_topic_ids**: a list of topics to send events to.
 This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
 When assigned a reference, the module first looks up for the reference in the *topics* attribute for internally managed topics.
 Then it looks up in the *topics_dependency* variable for externally managed topics.
 - **destination_stream_ids**: a list of streams to send events to.
 This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
 When assigned a reference, the module first looks up for the reference in the *streams* attribute for internally managed streams.
 Then it looks up in the *stream_dependency* variable for externally managed streams.
 - **destination_function_ids**: a list of OCI functions to send events to.
 This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
-When assigned a reference, the module first looks up for the reference in the *functions_dependency* variable for externally managed functions.
+When assigned a reference, the module looks up for the reference in the *functions_dependency* variable for externally managed functions.

 The example below shows the three destination types.
 Note that you can mix and match multiple OCIDs and references.
 ```